folio-org/okapi/doc/security.md

 # Okapi Security Model

-(Note - We are in the process of moving the Security chapter of the guide into this separate document - at the moment there will be some overlap)

 The Okapi security model consists of two parts, authentication and authorization.
 Authentication is responsible for assuring that our user is who she claims to be, and authorization is responsible for checking that she is allowed do what she is